ibveecnk/learnCpp/README.md

 ## Notes

-MacOS (M1)
+### Compiling

 Compiling c++ code via cc and gcc often results in linker errors.
-A workaround I found is to use the g++ compiler.
+A workaround I found is to use the g++ compiler, which automatically links most of the essential libraries.

 ```
 $ g++ [file to compile]